makersacademy/CV/README.md

 #### Southbank University (October 2016 - June 2017)

-- Studied Acoustics and Noise Control with merits in all modules (5/6)
+- Studied an Acoustics and Noise Control Diploma with merits in all modules (5/6)
 - Sadly had to leave the course when I left my role in Acoustic Engineering

 #### University of Bristol (September 2012 - June 2016)